 - They are very vocal and are often associated with laughing.
 Hyenas make a wide range of vocalizations including whoops, grunts, and groans in order to communicate.

 - Hyenas have powerful jaws with which they can easily crush bone.
 They can digest things most animals are unable to such as skin and bones.
 They’ll even eat the parts they can’t digest like hair and horns.

-Spotted hyenas are considered least concer, however their numbers are decrasing.
+Spotted hyenas are considered least concern, however their numbers are decreasing.
 They are sometimes considered vermin and killed, and they are also threatened by habitat loss.